danknights/mice5035/tutorials/05_visualization_in_R/README.md

 #### Install some needed packages
 Make sure you (still) have open your Tutorials project.

 Create a new R source file and call it, `tutorial_05.r`.
 Click in the console window.
 For this tutorial we will need the car package and the vegan package.
-Install the vegan package like this (OK to skip if you have already installed this):
+Install the vegan package like this (OK to skip if you have already installed this).

+Note: DO NOT add these "install" commands to your source file; you don't want to run them every time.

 ```bash
 install.packages('vegan')
 ```